Intercom Pricing 2026

 Frequently Asked Questions

-Intercom pricing starts at From $85/seat/mo.
-Plans range from Essential ($29/seat/mo (annual) / $39/seat/mo (monthly)) to Expert ($132/seat/mo (annual) / $139/seat/mo (monthly)).
+Intercom pricing starts at From $29/seat/mo.
+Plans range from Essential ($29/seat/mo (annual) / $39/seat/mo (monthly)) to Expert ($132/seat/mo (annual) / no self-serve monthly option).
 Pricing is per-agent, so total costs scale with team size.

 Yes, Intercom's advertised prices typically require annual billing.
 Monthly billing is available at a higher rate.

-Common additional costs include: Fin AI resolutions cost $0.99 each, Copilot $29/agent/mo extra, monthly billing 35% more.
-Fin AI $0.99/resolution, Copilot $29/agent/mo, Proactive Support Plus $99/mo extra.
-Fin AI $0.99/resolution, Copilot $29/agent/mo, all add-ons still extra.
+Common additional costs include: Fin AI billed $0.99 per outcome, Copilot $29/agent/mo after free tier, monthly billing ~35% more.
+Fin AI $0.99/outcome, Copilot $29/agent/mo, Pro add-on $99/mo, Proactive Support Plus $99/mo extra.
+Fin AI $0.99/outcome, Copilot $29/agent/mo, all add-ons still extra.

-Intercom starts at From $85/seat/mo with per-agent pricing.
+Intercom starts at From $29/seat/mo with per-agent pricing.
 Alternatives in the same category range from free tiers to $150+/agent/month.
 Flat-rate options like Converge ($49/month for up to 15 agents) can be more cost-effective for smaller teams.

 Most Intercom plans can be upgraded at any time.
 Downgrades and cancellations typically take effect at the end of the current billing cycle.
 Check Intercom's terms of service for specific cancellation policies and whether mid-term changes are allowed.